electric-eloquence/gulp/docs/why-gulp-3.md

 However, let's say _some_ users want to preprocess CSS with Stylus.
 Fepper could certainly have Stylus hard-coded in.
 But then, _all_ users would be _forced_ to use it.
-However, the decision was made early on to leave CSS pre or postprocessing (as well as many many other tasks) up to end-users.
+However, the decision was made early on to leave CSS preprocessing (as well as many many other tasks) up to end-users.

 Fepper enables this extensibility by giving users the ability to declare extension tasks.
 These, in turn, are declared as optional dependencies to